 Upcoming talks and an archive of interviews about Blood of Others: Stalin's Crimean Atrocity and the Poetics of Solidarity (2022)

-In this public lecture, organised by the Fund of the President of Ukraine for the Support of Education, Science and Sport in collaboration with the Ukrainian Catholic University, Rory Finnin discusses the importance of Crimea and a 'Black Sea orientation' for the study of Ukraine and advocates for the growth of Crimean Tatar Studies in Ukraine and around the globe.
+In this public lecture, organised by the Fund of the President of Ukraine for the Support of Education, Science and Sport in collaboration with the Ukrainian Catholic University, Rory Finnin discussed the importance of Crimea and a 'Black Sea orientation' for the study of Ukraine and advocates for the growth of Crimean Tatar Studies in Ukraine and around the globe.

 Blood of Others is featured as Book of the Day on the New Books Network.
 In this podcast Rory Finnin has a wide-ranging conversation with host Dr Matthew Pauly about the origins of the book and about the ways it confronts the colonial politics at the heart of Russia's war of aggression against Ukraine.